John Giles (American politician): Mayor of Mesa

-In December 2024, the Mesa City Council voted unanimously to approve an increase in the costs of water, wastewater, and other utilities.

 In 2022, Giles requested federal funds in order to improve transportation, and the city received a $16 million grant through the Bipartisan Infrastructure Act.
 Giles' goal is a 40 percent increase in charging stations for electric vehicles along with expansion of the Tempe street car into Mesa.
 The city has adopted a climate action plan with a goal of using 100 percent renewable energy and being carbon neutral by 2050.
 Giles supported the renewal of Prop 400, a half a cent transportation tax in Maricopa County.
 The Maricopa Association of Government says that 53 percent, or about 14 billion, of the street car plan would come from Prop 400 extension.

 In 2023, Giles was appointed by the Joint Office of Energy and Transportation to the Electric Vehicle Working Group, a federal committee charged with guiding the widespread adoption of electric vehicles across the country.

+In 2025, Giles started working as a Mayoral Ambassador for Bloomberg Philanthropies.
+He was appointed by Governor Katie Hobbs to serve on the Arizona Department of Transportation Board and the Arizona Early Childhood Development and Health Board, widely referred to as First Things First.